 Best radar detector

 We want you to be completely satisfied with your purchase and this is achieved by properly setting expectations and answering all questions up front.
-Besides, you can also visit our radar detector superstore in Morley, WA, and see most popular products and discuss your requirements in person.
+Besides, you can also visit our radar shop in Morley, WA, and see most popular products and discuss your requirements in person.

 The internet is inundated with reviews and videos of radar detectors and laser defence systems; however these reviews concentrate solely on the absolutes of detection range and jamming capability and little more, awarding a top rating to a radar detector simply because it had the longest range.
 Many tests made in the USA, are on frequencies or laser equipment not used in Australia and at significantly stronger signal strengths that are much easier to detect.
 Such tests are not a true representation of performance and detection capabilities when used in Australia.
 When properly informed and presented with the real facts it is much easier to buy a radar detector or laser defence system with confidence.

 Here is what we think you need to consider in order to get the best defence where you do most of your driving.

 Note these are general recommendations; please contact us for any specific advice.

 There are a number of systems in use in and around Perth.